-8.2 Inspection Requirements
+8.2 Compliance Requirements

-Requirements for the long-term surveillance and maintenance of the site are specified in the Long-Term Surveillance Plan for the Gunnison, Colorado, Disposal Site (DOE/AL/62350-222, Rev. 2, U.S. Department of Energy [DOE], April 1997; LTSP) and in procedures established by DOE to comply with the requirements of Title 10 Code of Federal Regulations Part 40.27 (10 CFR 40.27).
+Requirements for the long-term surveillance and maintenance of the site are specified in the Long-Term Surveillance Plan for the Gunnison, Colorado, Disposal Site (LTSP) (DOE/AL/62350-222, Rev. 2, U.S. Department of Energy [DOE], April 1997) and in procedures that DOE established to comply with the requirements of Title 10 Code of Federal Regulations Part 40.27 (10 CFR 40.27).
+Table 8-1 lists these requirements.

-Requirement Long-Term Surveillance Plan This Report Section 8.4 Annual Inspection and Report Section 3.0 Follow-Up or Contingency Inspections Section 3.5 Section 8.5 Routine Maintenance and Repairs Section 5.0 Section 8.6 Groundwater Monitoring Section 4.1 Section 8.7.1 Corrective Action Section 6.0 Section 8.8
+Requirement Long-Term Surveillance Plan This Report Annual Inspection and Report Section 3.0 Section 8.4 Follow-Up or Contingency Inspections Section 3.5 Section 8.5 Routine Maintenance and Repairs Section 5.0 Section 8.6 Groundwater Monitoring Section 4.1 Section 8.7 Corrective Action Section 6.0 Section 8.8